 Survey of political, social and economic development of the State of California from precontact Native Americans, Spanish explorations and Mexican California to the present.
+Emphasis upon European exploration and interaction with California's Native Americans, Spanish colonization, Mexican California, statehood, late 19th century, pre-WWI Progressive Era, 1910s and 1920s, Depression Era, WWII, Post-WWII era, 1960s to the 1990s, and early 21st century.
 Unit of study in California state and local government is included.

-130 U.S. HISTORY AND CULTURES: NATIVE AMERICAN PERSPECTIVES I
+130\ U.S. HISTORY AND CULTURES: NATIVE AMERICAN PERSPECTIVES I

 Historical survey of the indigenous people throughout the North American continent from the earliest recorded knowledge to 1850.
-Attention is given to Indian perspectives of native and non-native cultures.
-The influence of American Indians on the federal constitution and the political philosophies of early Americans will be studied.
-Indian political organization and its parallels and differences in early American political organizations and philosophies are studied.
-Particular attention is given to legislation and its impact on Indian culture and society.
+Attention is given to Native American perspectives of native and non-native cultures.
+The influence of Native Americans on the Federal Constitution and the political philosophies of early Americans will be studied.
+Native American political organization and its parallels and differences in early American political organizations and philosophies are studied.
+Particular attention is given to legislation and its impact on Native American culture and society.

-131 U.S. HISTORY AND CULTURES: NATIVE AMERICAN PERSPECTIVES II
+131\ U.S. HISTORY AND CULTURES: NATIVE AMERICAN PERSPECTIVES II 3 UNITS

 Historical survey of the indigenous peoples of the North American continent from the period of 1850 to the present.
-Attention is given to contemporary, historical, political, and socio-economic issues affecting the American Indian nationwide, statewide and locally.
-Indian perspectives of native and nonnative cultures will be included.
-The federal and state constitutions are studied with special emphasis given to the effects on and influence of the Indian culture and society.
-Particular attention is given to political philosophies and the impact of legislation on Indian culture and society.
+Attention will be given to contemporary, historical, political and socioeconomic issues affecting Native Americans, nationwide, statewide and locally.
+Native American perspectives of native and non-native cultures will be included.
+The Federal and State Constitutions are studied with special emphasis given to the effects on and influence of the Native American culture and society.
+Particular attention is given to political philosophies and the impact of legislation on Native American culture and society.

-132 KUMEYAAY HISTORY I: PRECONTACT - 1900
+132 KUMEYAAY HISTORY I: PRECONTACT - 1900 3 UNITS

-3 hours lecture Historical survey of the Kumeyaay Nation from prehistoric times to 1900.
+Historical survey of the Kumeyaay Nation from prehistoric times to 1900.
 Attention is given to Kumeyaay perspectives of Kumeyaay and non-Kumeyaay cultures.
 Kumeyaay oral history will be incorporated with discussions of the Creation Story, bird songs, ceremonies, religion and peon games.
 Overview of tribal sovereignty and Kumeyaay independence, laws pertaining to Native Americans in the United States, and early assimilation policies of the United States and Mexico.

-133 KUMEYAAY HISTORY II: 1900 - PRESENT
+133 KUMEYAAY HISTORY II:

+1900 - PRESENT 3 UNITS

-3 hours lecture Historical survey of the Kumeyaay Nation from 1900 to the present.
-Attention is given to Kumevaav perspectives of Kumevaav and non-Kumeyaay cultures.
+Historical survey of the Kumeyaay Nation from 1900 to the present.
+Attention is given to Kumeyaay perspectives of Kumeyaay and non-Kumeyaay cultures.
 Specific segments include: The Mission Indian Federation, The Indian Relocation Act, The Termination Era and PL 280, Indian Activism, Indian Self-Determination, and the Indian Gaming Regulatory Act and contemporary Tribal Governments.
-The modern history of the Kumeyaay Nation including participation in the Mission Indian Federation, impact of Public Law 280, and the growth leading to the creation of current Indian Gaming in San Diego County will be examined.
+The modern history of the Kumeyaay Nation including participation in the Mission Indian Federation. impact of Public Law 280, and the growth leading to the creation of current Indian Gaming in San Diego County will be examined.
 Overview of contemporary tribal sovereignty and Kumeyaay independence, laws pertaining to Native Americans in the United States, and the termination policies of the United States.

-180 U.S. HISTORY: BLACK PERSPECTIVES I 3 UNITS
+180\ U.S. HISTORY: BLACK PERSPECTIVES I 3 UNITS